Rushan Abbas: Early life

-Shortly after the September 11 attacks worked as a contractor for the U.S. military interpreting interrogations of Uyghur detainees at Guantanamo Bay through 2002.
+Shortly after the September 11 attacks, Abbas worked as a contractor for the U.S. military interpreting interrogations of Uyghur detainees at Guantanamo Bay through 2002.
 Since 2005, she has worked to help settle Uyghurs who were detained in Guantanamo Bay.

 Uyghur activism and advocacy

 Since the late 1980s, Abbas has been a campaigner for the human rights of Uyghur people around the world.
 In 1988, she began her activism by participating in the Uyghur Student Protests.
 One of the multiple student movements in that decade, the protests generally resisted discriminatory education policies, birth control policies, the effects of nuclear testing in the Lop Nur region, a lack of genuine autonomy and representation in government and employment opportunities.

-By 1998, Radio Free Asia had launched a Uyghur Service where Abbas became the first Uyghur reporter broadcasting on Xinjiang.
+By 1998, Radio Free Asia had launched an Uyghur Service where Abbas became the first Uyghur reporter broadcasting on Xinjiang.
 Her activism continued in the United States, where she participated in protests against the Olympic relay in 2008 in San Francisco.

-She frequently briefs and advises on policy and legislative response, including support for the Uyghur Forced Labor Prevention Act, last year's Uyghur Human Rights Policy Act, and greater transparency for the Sister Cities program with links to China.
+She frequently briefs and advises on policy and legislative response, including support for the Uyghur Forced Labor Prevention Act, the Uyghur Human Rights Policy Act, and greater transparency for the Sister Cities program with links to China.
 She works frequently with international Human Rights Organizations, civic societies and meets with international government leaders and politicians.

 Guantanamo Bay

-A few months after the September 11 attacks, the U.S. had transferred a group of 22 Uyghur men to the Guantanamo Bay detention center as part of the ongoing War on Terror.
+A few months after the September 11 attacks, the U.S. had transferred a group of 22 Uyghur terrorists to the Guantanamo Bay detention center as part of the ongoing War on Terror.
 Five were captured following a battle in Northern Afghanistan, and 17 were seized by police in Pakistan.
 According to Abbas, all 22 men had previously escaped the 1997 Ghulja Incident and fled to Pakistan and Afghanistan, then the only places in the area which offered protection and did not require a visa; after September 11, when the U.S. military raided Afghanistan, while trying to escape the war zone they were caught by some Pakistani bounty hunters who sold them for $5,000 each to the U.S. authorities as foreign fighters.
 Abbas states she was asked to serve as a translator to these Uyghurs in early 2002 and accepted a nine-month assignment, returning in 2003 for an additional two months.

 In 2006, she returned to aid defense attorneys in their ongoing efforts to secure a declaration of innocence for the Uyghurs being held there.
 Following their release, Abbas assisted the US Department of Justice and State Department with the resettlement efforts in Albania, Sweden, Bermuda, Palau, Switzerland, El Salvador, and Slovenia.